rocky-linux/documentation/docs/books/admin_guide/01-presentation.md

 * **2002**: The Arch distribution is created.
 Its particularity is to be released in Rolling Release (continuous update).

 * **2004**: Ubuntu is created by the Canonical company (Mark Shuttleworth).
-It is based on Debian, but includes free and proprietary software.
+It is based on Debian but includes free and proprietary software.

 * **2021**: Birth of Rocky Linux, based on RedHat distribution.